 Certainly, consumers want natural products that care for their bodies, but they want to care for the environment too.
 That is why it’s critical that natural ingredients are ethically sourced.
 According to research, 74% of French consumers say brands should have a sustainable program that aims to replenish the natural resources they use to make products (Mintel, 2018).

 With these three imperatives in mind, Provital has developed numerous products that are natural and ethically-sourced, with scientifically-proven efficacy.
-A prime example is the Green Tea Eco active.
-As a powerful free radicals scavenger, this active harnesses the power of Camellia Sinensis leaf extract for a proven anti-aging effect.
-Plus, Provital’s Green Tea Eco active is COSMOS certified organic, ensuring the tea crop is sustainably sourced.
+A prime example is the Green Tea Eco extract.
+As a powerful free radicals scavenger, this extract harnesses the power of Camellia Sinensis leaf extract for a proven anti-aging effect.
+Plus, Provital’s Green Tea Eco extract is COSMOS certified organic, ensuring the tea crop is sustainably sourced.